 The Alcohol and Drug Policy is in compliance with local, state, and federal law.
-Edgewood College students are subject to all laws of the State of Wisconsin regarding possession, consumption, sale, and distribution of alcoholic beverages or drugs.
+Edgewood University students are subject to all laws of the State of Wisconsin regarding possession, consumption, sale, and distribution of alcoholic beverages or drugs.
 In addition to state laws, Madison enforces several local ordinances around alcohol.
-More information about local and state alcohol laws and penalties can be found at www.cityofmadison.com and https://docs.legis.wisconsin.gov/statutes/125.
+More information about local and state alcohol laws and penalties can be found at and https://docs.legis.wisconsin.gov/statutes/statutes/125.